Market Overview: Crude Oil Futures

-- This week’s candlestick on the weekly Crude Oil chart was an inside bull bar closing near its high.
+- This week’s candlestick on the weekly Crude Oil chart was a consecutive bull bar closing above the middle of the bar.

-- The bears were not able to get a follow-through bear bar.
+- The bears were not able to get follow-through selling following the big one-bar pullback.

-- They want a reversal down from a large double-top bear flag with November 2022 high and a parabolic wedge (Jul 13, Aug 10, and Sept 28).
+- They want a reversal down from a large double-top bear flag with the November 2022 high.

-- They hope that the strong move up is simply a buy vacuum and a bull leg within a larger trading range.
+- They hope that the strong move up (from Jun to Sept) is simply a buy vacuum and a bull leg within a larger trading range.

 - They want a strong bear leg to retest the trading range low (May low).

 - They will need to create consecutive bear bars closing near their lows trading far below the 20-week EMA to increase the odds of lower prices.

 - Since this week’s candlestick was a bull bar, it is a buy signal bar for next week albeit weak (long tail above).

 - For now, odds slightly favor the market to still be in the sideways to up phase.